When it comes to the best probiotic for acid reflux, the strains of bacteria used in these probiotic supplements matter.

 For some people, it is best to start with a lower dose, or lower colony-forming unit count (CFU).
 Other people do much better with a higher CFU.
 Because of this, I give you a range of doses and strains.

-Best probiotics for acid reflux brands-multiple strain
+Best probiotics for acid reflux brands that are multiple strain

 Here are a few good probiotic options that meet all of the quality criteria: